Pitts59/OctoPanTiltMove/README.md

 PanTiltMove adds controls to the the OctoPrint Contol tab to control a Raspberry Pi Pan-Tilt hat.

+Work in progress - updating code to work with Python 3 only version of OctoPrint and to use Github for installation.
+It is not currently installing using the plug-in manager.

 ## Setup

 Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html)